makersacademy/takeaway-challenge/README.md

 * My menu class allows for population of the menu (which will need to be done before you start ordering).
 This was functionality I thought the takeaway could use to update their menu as and when needed.
 I need to set it as a private method.

 ### Problems faced
 * Issues with using doubles and mocks in testing the takeaway file.
 Something I need to do more practice on.
 Currently foregoing the text functionality in order to write more tests for the takeaway.rb file.
-It was easier writing the code than the tests first.
+It was easier writing the code than the tests first. [update: I think have the doubles running at least partially on the takeaway spec file now]
-* Seemingly calling the menu twice when initializing `takeaway = Takeaway.new(menu)` - is not too much of a problem but isn't very neat
+* Seemingly calling the menu twice when initializing `takeaway = Takeaway.new(menu)` - is not too much of a problem as when you add items to the menu it updates both lists, but isn't very neat.
 * When printing the order I have to call order twice in order for it to work:
 ```
 def print_order